piqueen314/ipython-IDV/README.md

 ${IDV_HOME}/runIDV

+The [ramaddaplugin.jar](https://github.com/Unidata/ipython-IDV/blob/master/ramaddaplugin.jar) is an IDV plugin that provides publication services to RAMADDA.
+Copy this file to your local IDV plugins directory (~/.unidata/idv/DefaultIdv/plugins).
+It is included here so all of the products that are required for running drilsdown can be found in one place.

-The drilsdownplugin.jar is a RAMADDA plugin that provides Drisldown Case Study functionality.
+The [drilsdownplugin.jar](https://github.com/Unidata/ipython-IDV/blob/master/drilsdownplugin.jar)  is a RAMADDA plugin that provides Drisldown Case Study functionality.
 It is produced from the [RAMADDA drilsdown repository](https://github.com/Unidata/drilsdown) but is included here so all of the products that are required for running drilsdown can be found in one place.

-The ramaddaplugin.jar is an IDV plugin that provides publication services to RAMADDA.
-Likewise, it is included here so all of the products that are required for running drilsdown can be found in one place.
+Copy this plugin to your RAMADDA plugins directory.